SatoMichi/SE_CW_Bike_Rental_System/README.md

   Uploaded cw1_diagram

 **11/21:**
- -Uploaded Location.java, TestLocation.java, DateRange.java, TestDateRange.java, Condition.java
+Uploaded in "Class and Test".
+ - [x] Location.java,
+ - [x] TestLocation.java,
+ - [x] DateRange.java,
+ - [x] TestDateRange.java,
+ - [ ] Condition.java

 ※There are several change from class diagram.
  1. Data -> DataRange with additional methods as it is instructed in CW3.
  2. In the Condition class, some datatype is changed. type:BikeType, price:BigDecimal, date:DateRange.